trustwallet/developer/wallet-core/newblockchain.md

 ## Blockchains, Coins and Tokens

 * If you are interested in adding a new Token, e.g. ERC20, in this case no code changes are needed, see the [Assets](../assets/new-asset.md) section for more details.
-* If you are adding an EVM-compatible chain, that is much simpler, see [newevmchain.md].
+* If you are adding an EVM-compatible chain, that is much simpler, see [EVM Chain docs](newevmchain.md).
 * For new coins you need to implement address handling and signing functionality in wallet-core (described in this section).
 For new coins on already supported blockchains, or variations of already supported blockchains, please consider proper reuse of existing implementation.

 ## Integration Criteria